jeffThompson/PhysicalComputing/Week03_Buttons/Demos/06-TypingStrings.md

 ### CHALLENGES

 1. Can you find a poem or song lyrics that you like and have it type out when the button is pressed?
 Can you add delays (or even randomized ones!) to simulate a person typing?
-2. Sending strings to a text editor is pretty fine, but can you think of other places where typing text would be helpful or fun?
+2. Sending strings to a text editor is pretty alright, but can you think of other places where typing text would be helpful or fun?
 Think about all the ways you use your keyboard on a regular basis